Immigrants Claim Lawyers Defrauded Them and They May Be Deported

 At the offices of Thomas T. Hecht, 14 floors above Times Square, his son, Leonard Hecht, 55, was shocked and distraught when confronted with the accusations in the lawsuit late Wednesday.
 “It’s not true,” he said firmly.
 “We didn’t do anything fraudulent.”

 There were more than a dozen potential clients waiting to see him Wednesday.
-His father, who he said was an 88-year-old Holocaust survivor, was not in the office.
+His father, whom he said was an 88-year-old Holocaust survivor, was not in the office.

 Amy Taylor, the co-legal director of Make the Road New York said the 10-year myth is pervasive, despite education efforts from her organization and others.
+She hoped this lawsuit would stop other lawyers from committing the same fraud.
 “The No. 1 question we get from clients is, ‘do I qualify for the 10-year visa?'”
 Taylor said.
 We say, ‘there’s no such thing, why don’t we sit down and explain.'”

 The promise seems real to some immigrants at first because of a tangible outcome: six months into a pending asylum application, immigrants are eligible to receive a work permit.
 Because asylum backlogs can last longer than two years, immigrants would not discover the fraud for a while.
 And under the Obama administration, they were often allowed to stay in the country even though they were subject to deportation.